ianepperson/filestorage/README.md

  * Asynchronous methods:
    * `async _async_exists(item: FileItem)` - async version, returns `True` or `False`.
    * `async _async_delete(item: FileItem)` - async version.
-   * `async _async_save(item: FileItem)` - async version, optionally returns the new name if the name changed.
+   * `async _async_save(item: FileItem)` - async version, returns the stored filename.

 ### Filter

 The `FilterBase` is used as a base class for any Filters.
 These are not intended to be used directly, but to be passed as an optional list to a Handler through the `filters` parameter.
-See the [filter template](../master/filestorage/filters/_template.py).
+To make a new custom filter, start with the [filter template](../master/filestorage/filters/_template.py).

 Properties: